 - Intro 1129 would establish a five-year pilot program to monitor indoor air quality in common spaces in commercial buildings, with data shared in real time to participants in these buildings.
 During the pilot, the City would install real-time indoor air quality monitors in all common spaces regularly open to the public and, with the consent of tenants, in spaces occupied by tenants in buildings participating in the pilot.
 The data gathered would be posted conspicuously in building common spaces and displayed as a real-time dashboard available to the public.

 - Intro 1130 would set up a five-year pilot program to monitor indoor air quality in common spaces of residential buildings, with data shared in real-time to participants in these buildings.
-As with Intro 1129, the City would install real-time indoor air quality monitors in all common spaces (e.g. lobbies, hallways, gyms), conduct outreach and education, and develop a report summarizing the results and providing recommendations on improving air quality in and developing a permanent air quality regulatory framework for residential buildings.
+As with Intro 1129, the City would install real-time indoor air quality monitors in all common spaces (e.g. lobbies, hallways, gyms).

 This package of bills would also require the City to educate New Yorkers about the importance of clean indoor air, including how to understand real-time air quality data and recommendations on how to improve air quality in their buildings.